Marblehead, Mass. First Church

 This volume contains the financial records of the parish society, including meeting minutes, pew taxes, and a copy of the Act of Incorporation put in place following official disestablishment by the Massachusetts General Court.

-Lists individual member contributions, pew taxes, expenses, and maintenance.
+This volume lists individual member contributions, pew taxes, expenses, and maintenance.